AVSLab/basilisk/src/simulation/sensors/hingedRigidBodyMotorSensor/hingedRigidBodyMotorSensor.rst

 Executive Summary
 -----------------
 Outputs measured angle and angle rate for a hinged rigid body.
+By default the angle measurement does not contain any measurement errors.
+The module can be configured to add gaussian noise, a bias or a discretization error to the measured state.

 Message Connection Descriptions
 -------------------------------